jtsternberg/Cubify-WP/readme.txt

 Because you always wanted floating 3d cubes of your images in your WordPress content.

+### Shortcode Instructions

+1. Use the shortcode in your WordPress content.
+Something like `[cubify img=/wp-content/plugins/cubify-wp/images/wat.png percentage=50 class=alignright speed=2]`. **Note:** Only images on the same server can be used, so best to use images in your media library.
+2. Smile
+3. Share

 ### Shortcode Parameters

 * img - Image url to cubify,